Bee Glade Farm

 natural mohair locks

-HAND DYEING FIBRE
+HAND DYED FIBRE

 Today hand dying wool, rayon, silk and cottons can be safely accomplished with acid exhaust dyes to quickly achieve colourfast fibres in the home studio.